Section 3: Selection Process

 d) Performance Penalties

-1. LOFA Cancellation for Breach or Abandonment: An applicant whose LOFA has been cancelled for cause, defined as breach of contract or abandonment of the facility, or whose license has been suspended during the 36 months prior to the close of applications shall not be scored on any performance elements.
-Applicants in this category will be assessed an additional 15 point penalty, to be subtracted from the applicant's overall score.
-If such applicants have successfully completed mandatory retraining requirements established by the Agency, they will be scored on the same basis as new licensees and the 15 point penalty will be rescinded.
+1. LOFA Cancellation for Breach or Abandonment: An applicant who’s LOFA has been cancelled for cause, defined as breach of contract or abandonment of the facility, or whose license has been suspended during the 36 months prior to the close of applications shall not be scored on any performance elements.
+Applicants in this category will be assessed an additional 15-point penalty, to be subtracted from the applicant's overall score.
+If such applicants have successfully completed mandatory retraining requirements established by the Agency, they will be scored on the same basis as new licensees and the 15-point penalty will be rescinded.
 A resignation tendered while the applicant is in breach of contract will be considered equivalent to LOFA cancellation for transfer and promotion purposes and the applicant will be scored accordingly.
 The BEP Operations Manager shall make this determination in writing to the Panel.
 There shall be no retroactivity of this determination.

 2. Late Monthly Business Reports: Applicants will have one point deducted from their cumulative score for each month in which any one of their required monthly business reports are submitted late over the previous 36 months.